eclipse-openj9/openj9-docs/docs/tool_jps.md

     5462
     14332

-<i class="fa fa-pencil-square-o" aria-hidden="true"></i> **Note:** This tool is the OpenJ9 implementation of the `jps` tool in the Java reference implementation, and differs from the HotSpot implementation.
-The tool is not supported and is subject to change or removal in future releases.
+<i class="fa fa-pencil-square-o" aria-hidden="true"></i> **Note:** This tool is not supported and is subject to change or removal in future releases.
+Although similar in usage and output to the HotSpot tool of the same name, this tool is a different implementation specific to OpenJ9.

 The tool uses the Attach API, and has the following limitations: